 Three years ago, a total of 50 of the OT hacks that were reported were considered to be significant.
-Then, one year later, that number had more than doubled and risen to 120; last year, there were more than 310 and now it seems that 2020 is going to end with over 500 – that is simply staggering.
+Then, one year later, that number had more than doubled and risen to 120.
+Last year, there were more than 310.
+2020 is on course to end with over 500 – that is simply staggering.

 Let’s now add a bit more context behind these figures with some actual examples.

-Ports in Barcelona and San Diego became the first to be affected in 2018, when an attack affected certain systems and servers in the former, and a cyber security threat caused disruption to the latter’s information technology systems.
+- Ports in Barcelona and San Diego became the first to be affected in 2018.
+An attack affected certain systems and servers in the former.
+For the latter, a cyber security threat caused disruption to its information technology systems

-The Australian shipbuilder Austal was also targeted, with an attack on COSCO taking down 50% of their US network and leading to the leakage and access of email addresses and mobile phone numbers of customers and some staff members.
+- The Australian shipbuilder Austal was also targeted, with an attack on COSCO taking down 50% of their US network.
+This led to the leakage and access of email addresses and mobile phone numbers of customers and some staff members

 - Earlier this year, the pipeline operator and shipping company MSC was hit by malware which saw the shutting down of their Geneva HQ for almost a week.
-Just last month we also heard about the Shahid Rajee port in Iran becoming the victim of hackers, so it is clear that cyber criminals are actively targeting high-profile figures within the maritime industry, where connectivity between vessels has become just one factor leaving it open to such acts.
+Just last month we also heard about the Shahid Rajee port in Iran becoming the victim of hackers.
+It is clear then that cyber criminals are actively targeting high-profile figures within the maritime industry, where connectivity between vessels has become just one factor leaving it open to such acts

-CRIBB ran an article late last year in which we referred to a hypothetical Lloyd’s of London report stating that if 15 Asian ports were hacked at one time, the financial losses would be huge and largely unrecoverable as OT system hacks are not covered by insurance policies.
+CRIBB ran an article late last year in which we referred to a hypothetical Lloyd’s of London report.
+The report stated that if 15 Asian ports were hacked at one time, the financial losses would be huge and largely unrecoverable.
+This is due to the fact that OT system hacks are not covered by insurance policies.

-If we then consider the fact that all parts of the OT system are under threat, and that digital transformation in maritime is growing ever-swiftly, it becomes even clearer just how critical the situation is becoming.
+Consider the fact that all parts of the OT system are under threat from cyber-attacks on maritime.
+Then add the fact that digital transformation in the industry is growing ever-swiftly, and it becomes even clearer just how critical the situation is becoming.

 How can CRIBB Cyber Security help?
-We are an official certification body that is backed by the UK government, and we enable theICEway ecosystem of companies to provide clients with a ‘security by design’ framework.
+We are an official certification body that is backed by the UK government.
+We enable theICEway ecosystem of companies to provide clients with a ‘security by design’ framework.

-Our professional team has all the experience and knowledge to help you with governance, compliance, certification and data protection, with our efforts underpinned by a simple yet highly effective mantra; be careful, be defensive, be compliant and be secure.
+Our professional team has all the experience and knowledge to help you with governance, compliance, certification and data protection.
+Our efforts are underpinned by a simple yet highly effective mantra; be careful, be defensive, be compliant and be secure.

 theICEway ecosystem of companies – Comprising of CRIBB Cyber Security, ICE Technology Services & eTestware, theICEway is dedicated to working with your IT teams to deliver technology projects, application managed service and cloud strategy